-Although the above was said in jest, let’s take a minute to think about how serious it would be if your kid reached up into the knife drawer and pulled out the sharpest option.
+Although I said the above in jest, let’s take a minute to think about how serious it would be if your kid reached up into the knife drawer and pulled out the sharpest option.

 My stomach churns just thinking about it!

-You also need to consider how you store your cleaning equipment.
-It will alarm you to know that each year, 25,000 Children are admitted to hospital due to ingesting poison!
-If you store this equipment low, then you will need some childproof cabinet locks, especially when they begin crawling!
+It would be best if you also considered how you store your cleaning equipment.
+It will alarm you to know that 25,000 Children are admitted to hospital each year due to ingesting poison!
+If you store this equipment low, you will need some childproof cabinet locks, especially when crawling!

 Childproofing your kitchen is extremely important due to the dangerous items you store in it.
 You will also want to think about childproofing your entire home.
 There are dangers everywhere, and you need to be prepared.